top of page

 CB: Hallo my friends - please leave Boatswain outside - he slobbers over my chintzes

-B: I shall enact Penruddock in ‘The Wheel of Fortune' - Pigot here shall play Timothy Weazel, Bess - Emily - and mother will play Dame Dunkley
+B: I shall enact Penruddock in ‘The Wheel of Fortune' - Pigot here shall play Timothy Weazel, Bess - Emily - and - er, mother you shall play Dame Dunkley, idol of country squires and exiled princes

 The Rev. Becher enters